-It can be an alarming occurrence for any novice plant owner—suddenly, your anthurium’s once lush and beautiful heart-shaped leaves have started to wilt and die.
+It can be an alarming occurrence for any novice anthurium plant owner—suddenly, the once lush and beautiful heart-shaped leaves on your anthurium have started to wilt and die.
 Your first thought might be what you did wrong.
-Your second thought might be wondering whether your plant is dead for good.
+Your second thought might be wondering whether your anthurium plant is dead for good.
 However, don’t panic.
 What you’re witnessing is actually a very normal part of the anthurium life cycle.

 Sometimes known as the “flamingo flower” for their bright colors, anthuriums are native to tropical environments.